THOMAS LEONARD RICHMOND 1890–1957

 Known as “Tich”

 Married 1923 to Marion Senescall at Grantham.
-Two daughters, Mary born 1924 and Joyce
+Two daughters, Mary born 1924 and Joyce born 1926

-Age 9 months living on Bingham Road, Radcliffe on Trent with father Thomas, nurseryman, mother, Jane, brothers William Herbert 10 and Edward 7 (also served in military), sisters Ellen 9 and Frances Mary 5.
+Age 9 months living on Bingham Road, Radcliffe on Trent with father Thomas, nurseryman, mother, Jane, brothers William Herbert 10, Edward 7 (also served in military), and sisters Ellen 9 and Frances Mary 5.

 Age 10 living on Bingham Road with father Thomas, mother Jane, brothers William H. 20, Edward 17 and sister Frances M. 15.
-His father Thomas and brothers William and Henry are employed as nurserymen.
+His father Thomas and brothers William and Henry were employed as nurserymen.